-I've listened to this Christmas carol at least 30 times this season.
-I find it gorgeous, and I can't stop thinking about its central question:
+I've listened to the Christmas carol, Mary, Did You Know, at least 30 times this season.
+I find it gorgeous, and I can't stop thinking about its central question: Mary did you know?

 Watch a beautiful a cappella rendition of a favorite Christmas carol

-I've pondered the question that comes again and again: Mary did you know?
 Did Mary know?
 I wasn't sure what Mary knew.
-So I went and re-read the Gospel stories again.
-And I think the answer is: yes and no.
+So I re-read the Gospel stories again.
+And I think the answer is yes and no.

 Bible scholars talk about how all Jewish girls at that time dreamed of being the mother of the Messiah.
 It was promised that a savior was coming, a redeemer was coming.
 So when the angel Gabriel appeared to Mary, I imagine that Mary was surprised and maybe a bit concerned, but I doubt she was flabbergasted.
 She knew that somebody would bear this baby.